 STEP 2 - ENROLL FOR YOUR COURSES

-- Log into uoZone and, under Applications, click Student Center.
+- Log into uoZone and, under Applications, click Student Centre.
 Under Academics, click on Enroll.

 STEP 3 - VIEW YOUR TIMETABLE

-- Your timetable is only available via the Student Center function.
-You can access it by logging into your uoZone account and, under Applications, click Student Center.
+- Your timetable is only available via the Student Centre function.
+You can access it by logging into your uoZone account and, under Applications, click Student Centre.